-NVIH is now vaccinating ALL community members ages 12 and older who live or work in our service area counties.
+NVIH offers vaccines to ALL community members ages 5 and older who live or work in our service area counties.
 Vaccines can be administered during regular office visits.
-Service areas include Butte, Glenn, Tehama, Colusa, and Yolo counties.
-Please register using the link above.
+Service areas include Butte, Glenn, Tehama, Colusa, and Yolo Counties.

 Links and PDF files